fn-cooking/fn-cooking.github.io/_recipes/Galbi Jim.md

 4) marinade the blanched meat for minumum longer than 3 hrs

-5) Add the ribs and veges in pressure cooker, Bring upto boil for 5 mins, reduce the heat to low and simmer 7 mins.
+5) Add the ribs, stock and veges in pressure cooker, Bring upto boil for 5 mins, reduce the heat to low and simmer 7 mins.

 6) After that, turn the gas off and let it joli* for next 15mins